Getting Started with the Seaty API

 - Sign in to Seaty and go to your organisation's admin Tools menu.

-- Choose Create a key, give it a recognisable name (for example "Accounts sync"), and decide whether it may record balance payments.
+- Choose Create a key, give it a recognisable name (for example "Accounts sync"), and decide whether it may record balance payments and refunds.

 - Copy the key when it is shown.